Expecting a baby? One of your thoughts after it settles in is…. How many diapers do I need for a baby?

 - Unless you expect a very small or premature baby (My twins were preemies and only weighed a little over 2 lbs at birth so we used several packs of Newborn size)- you shouldn’t go crazy buying Newborn sized diapers.

-How many of each size are you getting?
+How many of each size diaper do I need?

 Babies grow fastest during the first four months, often 2 lbs a month.
 Assuming a starting weight of 6 lbs they will be in Size 1 diapers for 4 months.

 4 months x 30 days x 10 diapers a day= 1,200 diapers of Size 1.
-Assuming that there are an average of 40 diapers per jumbo pack that is 30 jumbo packs.
+Assuming that there are an average of 40 diapers per jumbo pack that is 30 jumbo packs of size 1 diapers.

 Size 2 overlaps size 3 by several pounds.
 Originally I skipped size 2’s because of that overlap and then I realized HEY there are more diapers in size 2 than 3!
 So I moved 10 of the size 3 pks to the size 2 column.